busterbenson/buster-wiki/content/me/_index.md

 draft = false
 show_tree = false
 layout = "home"
+thoughts = true
+thoughts_prompt = "What do you think?"
 +++

 I'm the sum of my life in weeks.
 Every box represents a week of life, and I've pre-emptively added boxes all the way to my 100th year, to give a sense of scale.